How to integrate Mailchimp using Microsoft Fabric

 Step-by-step instructions

-To get data from Mailchimp using Microsoft Fabric we first need to create a DSN (Data Source) which will access data from Mailchimp.
-We will later be able to read data using Microsoft Fabric.
+To get data from Mailchimp using Microsoft Fabric, we first need to create an ODBC data source.
+We will later read this data in Microsoft Fabric.
 Perform these steps:

 Open ODBC Data Source